vinit-rao/vinit-rao/README.md

   <a href="https://vinitrao.com" style="text-decoration: none; color: inherit;">Vinit Rao</a>
 </h1>

-I'm a [Your Profession/Passion] who enjoys building cool stuff.
+I'm a Multimedia Designer who enjoys coding and more.
 Feel free to check out some of my work!

 ## 🛠️ Skills
 - **Languages**: